Agra Fort railway station

 Agra Fort railway station, is located near Agra Fort, in Rawatpara, Agra.
 It used to be one of the stations in India that had both broad gauge and metre gauge, until the line to Jaipur was converted to broad gauge.
 Agra Fort railway station comes under the North Central Railways.

-Overview

-Agra, the 16-17th century capital of the Mughals, is home to monuments such as the Taj Mahal and Agra Fort.
-The Taj Mahal attracts 7–8 million tourists annually.
-About 0.8 million foreign tourists visit it.
+As of 2013, the station serves around 87,000 passengers every day.